Sharon Sayles Belton

 Sharon Sayles Belton (born May 13, 1951) is an American community leader, politician and activist.
-She is Vice President of Community Relations and Government Affairs for Thomson Reuters Legal business.
+She is Vice President of Community Relations and Government Affairs for Thomson Reuters Legal.

-She served as mayor of Minneapolis, Minnesota, from 1994 until 2001, the first African American and first woman to hold that position.
+She served as mayor of Minneapolis, Minnesota, from 1994 until 2001, and was the first African American and first woman to hold that position.

 Early life and education

-Sayles Belton was born in Saint Paul, Minnesota, as one of four daughters of Bill and Ethel Sayles.
-After her parents separated, she lived for one year with her mother in Richfield, Minnesota, where she was the only African American in East Junior High School, then moved to south Minneapolis to live with her father and stepmother.
+Sayles Belton was born in Saint Paul, Minnesota, one of four daughters of Bill and Ethel Sayles.
+After her parents separated, she lived for one year with her mother in Richfield, Minnesota, where she was the only African American in East Junior High School.
+She then moved to south Minneapolis to live with her father and stepmother.
 She attended Central High School in Minneapolis.
 She volunteered as a candy striper at Mount Sinai Hospital, and later worked as a nurse's aide.
 She was briefly a civil rights activist in the state of Mississippi.

 Sayles Belton attended Macalester College in Saint Paul, where she studied biology and sociology.
 She later worked as a parole officer with victims of sexual assault.
 Like her grandfather Bill Sayles, she became a neighborhood activist.